PRACTICAL INFORMATION REGARDING TRAVEL AND ACCOMMODATION

 Housing in Henningsvær, a village of 500 people, is both very scarce and very pricy – that’s why it’s most popular to camp out in the stunning nature.

 On a general note camping in Lofoten follows the same right of public access laws as in the rest of Norway – the so called “allemannsretten”.
 But, the municipalities of Lofoten has set up some excluded zones where tenting is forbidden (all of Henningsvær is for example in the red zone).
-You can find the interactive map here (it is prohibited to put up tent in the red zones).
+You can find the interactive map here (it is prohibited to put up tent in the yellow zones).

 There is also a parking services at Festvåg called “Festvågtind Car Park“.
+We’ll set up toilets and water at Festvåg.

 We’ll set up toilet facilities at Festvåg, and showering facilities at Henningsvær school.
 One can therefore have a ritual of taking the shuttle bus into Henningsvær in the morning, showering and then checking out some of our day-time talks or screenings.